-As a patient you likely have views about your care: what you would like to happen, where you want to receive care, and even things you would like to avoid.
+As a patient, you likely have views about your care: what you would like to happen, where you want to receive care, and even things you would like to avoid.

-The health and care practitioners reviewing an urgent care plan will use its content to help guide their response to a patient’s needs.
+The health and care practitioners reviewing an urgent care plan will use its content to help guide their response to your needs.
 It is important to emphasise that the care plan is not a legally binding document, but the clinician would need to have good reasons to ignore the content of your CMC care plan.